 - 40ft – 4 tons

 The ‘high cube’ units will naturally weigh slightly more than the ‘standard’ ones given their extra height.

 It is essential to be aware, however, that when it’s being delivered it will also be loaded onto a lorry whose weight must also be taken into account.
 If you suspect that weight might be a problem when you are having yours is being delivered, it is important that you let us know so that we can make alternative arrangements.
 For example, if you have ordered two, they may need to be delivered separately instead of on a single truck.

 Moving Your Shipping Container

 Another consideration to be taken is if you want to move it.
-Most use either a forklift truck or a tractor and chains to lift containers.
-While some containers have forklift pockets built into them, others don’t, so you should check before trying to move it.
+Most use either a forklift truck or a tractor and chains to lift the unit.
+While some Intermodal’s have forklift pockets built into them, others don’t, so you should check before trying to move it.

 You should note that most 20ft units will have forklift pockets – but most 40ft’s, won’t.

 By checking the weight, you can ensure that your base is adequate and that there will be no issues when it comes to delivery or when you try to move it yourself.

 If you have any doubts about your units weight or potential challenges regarding delivery or transport, we recommend you consult an expert such as ourselves to guide you through the entire process.